-The Liabilities assumed by Helbiz as result of the business combination are mainly related to the Warrants classified as Liabilities and amounted to \$1,958 on August 12, 2021.
+The Liabilities assumed by Helbiz as result of the business combination were mainly related to the Warrants classified as Liabilities and amounted to \$1,958 on August 12, 2021.
 The Warrant liabilities are composed of the following:

-- (a)2,100,000 Private Warrants issued to GRNV Sponsors ("GRNV Sponsor Private Warrants").
-Each Private Warrant is exercisable to purchase one share of Class A common stock at an exercise price of \$11.50 per share, (see Note 14.
-Current and Non-current Financial liabilities, net).
-At the closing date, the fair value of these Private Warrants recorded as a liability were \$1,829. - (b)287,500 Private Warrants issued to GRNV's underwriter, I-Bankers Securities, Inc. ("GRNV Underwriter Private Warrants").
-Each Private Warrant is exercisable to purchase one share of Class A common stock at an exercise price of \$12.00 per share, (see Note 14.
-Current and Non-current Financial liabilities, net).
+- (a) 2,100,000 Private Warrants issued to GRNV Sponsors ("GRNV Sponsor Private Warrants").
+Each Private Warrant is exercisable to purchase one share of Class A common stock at an exercise price of \$11.50 per share.
+At the closing date, the fair value of these Private Warrants recorded as a liability were \$1,829. - (b) 287,500 Private Warrants issued to GRNV's underwriter, I-Bankers Securities, Inc. ("GRNV Underwriter Private Warrants").
+Each Private Warrant is exercisable to purchase one share of Class A common stock at an exercise price of \$12.00 per share.
 At the closing date, the fair value of the 287,500 Private Warrants recorded as liability was \$129.